harikrishna87/Foodi-Website/README.md

 The home page serves as the central hub for restaurant information.
 Users can:
 - View testimonials, services, and customer favorites.
 - Add items to the cart with real-time alerts.

+User Profile:
+The avatar dropdown allows users to:
+- View their details.
+- Upload a profile picture for personalization.

 Menu Page:
 The menu page categorizes items for easy browsing.
 Features include: